pmndrs/drei/README.md

       <PerformanceMonitor onIncline={() => setDpr(2)} onDecline={() => setDpr(1)} >
 ```

 You can also use the `onChange` callback to get notified when the average changes in whichever direction.
 This allows you to make gradual changes.
 It gives you a factor between 0 and 1, which is increased by incline and decreased by decline.
 The factor is initially 0.5 by default.
+If your app starts with lowest defaults and gradually increases quality set the factor to 0.
+If it starts with highest defaults and decreases quality, set it to 1.
+If it starts in the middle and can either increase or decrease, set it to 0.5.

 ```jsx
 import round from 'lodash/round'